Physical Therapy For Type 2 Diabetes: Frequently Asked Questions

 Flexibility training improves how well your muscles and joints work.

-Using resistance bands to stretch out your range of motion as well as yoga can be highly beneficial to your flexibility.
+Using resistance bands to stretch out your range of motion can be helpful, and yoga may support flexibility, balance, and stress management when it’s appropriate for your body.

-It’s also important to stretch before and after any exercise you do to relax your muscles and reduce soreness.
+It’s also important to stretch before and after any exercise you do to relax your muscles and reduce soreness after a workout.

 How Can I Exercise Safely With Type 2 Diabetes?